 - Increase storage space with higher walls, a loft, and shelving.
 This is especially helpful if you know you’ll need to store lots of smaller items.
 Storing items on shelves helps to free up floor space, making the shed feel less cluttered.
-A loft is also a great place for a bed in pre built cabins.
+A loft is also a great place for a bed in pre-built cabins.

 - Use a ramp to easily store lawn equipment and vehicles.
 If you purchase a shed with a wood floor the inside floor will be about 8” off the ground in many cases.
 You’ll need a ramp to move heavy equipment inside the shed.

-- Choose a shed that will blend in with surroundings.
+- Choose a shed that will blend in with the surroundings.
 Many shed builders offer various siding and trim options along with a wide range of colors.
 Some even allow customers to bring their own custom color for a fee.

 - Think about security.
 If the shed will be in an area where security is an issue you may want to consider eliminating the windows and adding a reinforced door and lock.

 - Consider adding lighting and an electrical outlet.
 While some builders may offer an electrical package, this can always be added later after the shed is already in your backyard.
-One cost effective option is to add an inexpensive solar powered light.
+One cost-effective option is to add an inexpensive solar-powered light.

 - Keep the critters at bay.
 After the shed is installed, all possible points of entry should be closed to keep unwanted critters from taking up residence under the shed.
-Check with your builder to see if they offer this option. (building a shed base also helps with this)
+Check with your builder to see if they offer this option.
+(Building a shed base also helps with this)

 Was that helpful?
-Your level of satisfaction with your backyard building will most likely be a direct reflection on the effort that you put into designing and planning for your building.
+Your level of satisfaction with your backyard building will most likely be a direct reflection of the effort that you put into designing and planning for your building.
 One of the best ways to get expert advice and help with your project is to contact your local building expert for a conversation on which backyard building would suit your situation the best.